neogeographica/mythdeck/deck_config/movement.rst

 (If you're *not* doing click-and-drag, remember you still need to leave your thumb on the pad in order for the click to register.)

 In any case, when you designate a destination, your currently selected units will pathfind their way there.
-Note that a moving unit will not react to enemy attacks.
+Note that a unit executing a movement command will not react to enemy attacks.
 Keep an eye on your dudes!

 Formations
 ~~~~~~~~~~

 While you have some units selected, you can choose a formation that will affect your next movement order.
 For example if you pick the "long line" formation and then give a movement order to some spot, the selected units' goal is to end up in a "long line" formation at that spot.

-If you have left "persistent formations" enabled (as described on the :doc:`Preferences<../myth_config/preferences>` page), a group of units will remember its formation for subsequent movement commands.
+If you have left "persistent formations" enabled (as described on the :doc:`Preferences<../myth_config/preferences>` page), a group of units will remember its formation for subsequent movement commands (unless you reload a savegame).
 In that case you only have to designate a formation when you want to change or initially set the formation for a particular group of units.

   |r4| is used to indicate that the next button press will pick the formation that selected units will use at their next destination.